subsquid-quests/network-test-one-uniform-load-squid/README.md

 Some tests of Subsquid Network Phase Two testnet require that all workers regularly serve some queries.
 You can help the team create this type of uniform load by running this squid.

-Note: you'll need to have at least 100 tSQD to complete this quest.
+Note: you'll need to have at least **enter the exact amount here** tSQD to complete this quest.
 Obtain them by doing other quests first.

 ### I. Install dependencies: Node.js, Docker, Git.